Frederick H. Ecker/MetLife Insurance Professor

 Professor of Marketing

 Research Interests: behavioral game theory., consumer decision analysis, decision making under uncertainty, dynamic decision making, sales response modeling

-Robert Meyer is the Gayfryd Steinberg Professor and Co-Director of Wharton's Risk Management and Decision Processes Center.
-He is also currently editor-in-chief of the Journal of Marketing Research.
+Robert Meyer is the Frederick H. Ecker/MetLife Insurance Professor and Co-Director of Wharton's Risk Management and Decision Processes Center.
 He is a noted scholar whose research focuses on consumer decision analysis, sales response modeling, and decision making under uncertainty.
 Professor Meyer's work has appeared in a wide variety of professional journals and books, including the Journal of Consumer Research, the Journal of Marketing Research, the Journal of Risk and Uncertainty, Marketing Science, Management Science, and Risk Analysis.
 He is currently the editor-in-chief of the Journal of Marketing Research, and an associate editor for the Journal of Marketing.
 He has previously served as co-editor of Marketing Letters, and associate editor of the Journal of Consumer Research, JMR, and Marketing Science.
-He also serves on the editorial review board of several major journals.
+He has also served on the editorial review board of several major journals.